huxin-wei/maskdetect/README.md

 Mask detect

-This is the first machine learning project I tried at the start of cov-19 <br />
+This is my first machine learning project which is started at the start of cov-19 <br />
 it may not be able to represent my skills now, <br />
 but it can demonstrate my learning abilities , skills of solving problems ,getting things done and overcoming difficulties <br />
 I was quite an amateur at that time <br />